cakephp/migrations/README.md

     field:fieldType[length]:indexType:indexName

-The length parameter for the ``fieldType`` is optionnal and should always be written between bracket.
+The length parameter for the ``fieldType`` is optional and should always be written between bracket.
 For instance, the following are all valid ways of specifying the primary key `id`: